UMICH-BME-AdvMRI/amurguia/README.md

 I edited/added to it for the homework problems.

 Much of the code from hw2 is from Brian Hargreaves' EPG tutorial code: https://web.stanford.edu/~bah/software/epg/.
 I edited/added to it for the homework problems.
+It is copied into the folder epg_funcs_hargreaves.